 In addition, this project has given the public access to Reservoir Park once again and the village is encouraging visitors.
-According to the Mayor of Delhi, picnic tables and grills will be placed in Reservoir Park to encourage not only locals to enjoy the area, but also visitors from New York City.
+The mayor of Delhi says picnic tables and grills will be placed in Reservoir Park to encourage not only locals to enjoy the area, but also visitors from New York City.

-Krzyston added, "The flood commission members are very grateful to the Army Corps for the role they played in this project.
-I considered this to be an emergency.
-We have the local know-how and energy to address these types of emergency situations.
-However, it is very difficult-sometimes even impossibleto implement these projects without support from the Army Corps.
+"The flood commission members are very grateful to the Army Corps for the role they played in this project.
+I considered this to be an emergency," Krzyston says.
+"We have the local know-how and energy to address these types of emergency situations.
+However, it is very difficult-sometimes even impossible-to implement these projects without support from the Army Corps.
 While the project was designed to ensure public safety, the social and recreational benefits to the local population are immeasurable.
 There will be many family memories made at Reservoir Park."